Data Dive

 We paid particular attention to vehicles that have appreciated sharply in recent months and that appeal to younger enthusiasts.
 You might assume millennials, who have less wealth on hand, might be compelled to borrow money to seize the tantalizing opportunity of a fast-rising "investment."
 That assumption would be wrong.
 Take the 1989–94 Nissan Skyline R32 GT-R, a poster child of both youth appeal and rising values.
 Fewer than 1 in 5 are financed—and that share has dropped since 2019.
 Its successor, the R33 GT-R, has a lower financed rate of just 1 in 7.
 The 1993-1998 Toyota Supra Mk IV is nearly half as likely to be financed at just 1 in 12, and that rate has dropped since 2019, too.
 Perhaps those young enthusiasts, who entered the workforce around the time the banking sector was melting down, learned a thing or two about the risks of borrowing.

-Just about where ever we looked, the story was the same.
+Just about everywhere we looked, the story was the same.
 Fewer than 1 in 12 Vipers, which have been tearing up record books, have loans.
 Among other popular vehicle generations such as early Camaros, Mustangs, and air-cooled 911s, the share with a loan is often between 4 and 6 percent.

 Let's not pretend that collector cars, based on this data, are immune from the potential impacts of rising interest rates.
 If the Fed's efforts to curb inflation go overboard and set off a recession, enthusiasts might be less keen to splurge on the car they've always wanted, and appreciation could slow.
 Yet what our data can tell us is that collector cars are well prepared to weather any economic storm that comes.